Economy of Rwanda: Agriculture and primary resources

-Rwanda has long relied on coffee as a cash crop.
-The crash of coffee prices in 1989 caused a great decrease in purchasing power, and increased domestic tensions.

 Rwanda's economy suffered heavily during the 1994 Genocide, with widespread loss of life, failure to maintain the infrastructure, looting, and neglect of important cash crops.
 This caused a large drop in GDP and destroyed the country's ability to attract private and external investment.
 The economy has since strengthened, with per-capita GDP (PPP) estimated at $2,225 in 2018, compared with $416 in 1994.

 Major export markets include China, Germany, and the United States.
 The economy is managed by the central National Bank of Rwanda and the currency is the Rwandan franc; in June 2010, the exchange rate was 588 francs to the United States dollar.
 Rwanda joined the East African Community in 2007 and there were plans for a common East African shilling, which it had been hoped would be in place by 2015, but have not yet reached fruition (2020).

 Rwanda is a country of few natural resources, and the economy is based mostly on subsistence agriculture by local farmers using simple tools.
 An estimated 90% of the working population farms, and agriculture comprised an estimated 42.0% of GDP in 2010.
 Since the mid-1980s, farm sizes and food production have been decreasing, due in part to the resettlement of displaced people.
 Despite Rwanda's fertile ecosystem, food production often does not keep pace with population growth, and food imports are required.